 After its festival run, HyperBound found a second life as a digitally downloaded game.
 It has gained significant popularity in several online gaming communities due to its accessibility and the allure of its retro graphics and game-play.
 Over the past ten years it has seen thousands of downloads, while the documentation video has racked up thousands of views on YouTube.

 More recently, HyperBound was featured in Auntie Pixelante’s book, Rise of the Video Game Zinesters.
 The three page write-up focuses on how the existing structure of a video game can be co-opted to create a new narrative, and I have included an excerpt below:

 HyperBound takes its name from “hypertext,” text that’s arranged in a nonlinear structure.
 (This book is a text: it’s arranged to be read from start to finish, one page to the next.
 A website, where you might click on a word to “link” to a page about that subject, is hypertext.)

 What better model for the nonlinear exploration of text than the space of a digital game, where the player moves around the world by moving her character across the screen, encountering characters, and listening to what they have to say?
 That’s the part of the design of EarthBound that HyperBound has lifted.
 What it’s rejected is the fighting.
 The hack is purely about exploring the world and discovering the text, and original script written by Iantorno and his brother.

-Despite these successes, I still treat HyperBound as more of an experiment and a learning experience rather than a fully fleshed-out game.
+Despite these successes, I still treat HyperBound as an experiment and a learning experience rather than a fully fleshed-out game.
 It has taught me quite a bit about game design and interactive media and I hope to carry over this knowledge into future projects.